 After a while, all you have to do is step back and have fun while your subconscious does the work!

-9. Examine your failures and learn how to prevent them
+9. Examine your mistakes and learn how to prevent them

 “Creativity is thinking up new things.
 Innovation is doing new things.”